 Superficial bladder cancer is also called non-muscle invasive bladder cancer.
 This type of bladder cancer is found on the surface of the inside lining of the bladder.
 It is the most common type of bladder cancer, and is found in about 75% of new patients with bladder cancer.
 Patients are often found to have this kind of bladder cancer because of blood in the urine, problems passing urine, or irritation when they urinate.
 The blood in the urine can be seen by the patient (red urine with or without clots) or can be found by a doctor on a routine check of the urine in the office.
 Superficial bladder cancer is found in both men and women.
 In women, symptoms related to bladder cancer are sometimes mistaken for urinary tract infections, and the diagnosis of the bladder cancer is delayed.
-Bladder cancer is related to a history of smoking, but other factors can cause the cancer including job related and environmental exposures.
+Bladder cancer is related to a history of smoking, but other factors including job-related and environmental exposures can cause the cancer.

 Treatments for superficial bladder cancer are based on the results of the pathologic analysis.
 The main factor used to see if further treatment is needed is how deep into the bladder wall the cancer has grown.
 This gives the stage of the cancer.

 T1: A cancer that has grown into the top layer of the bladder (called the lamina propria) but not into the muscle is a T1 cancer.
 These cancers have the potential to come back and also to grow into the muscle of the bladder.
 When a T1 bladder cancer is found, the first step is often to look inside the bladder again after about 4 weeks and remove further tissue from the area where the tumor was located.
 If no invasion into the muscle is found, most patients with stage T1 bladder cancer undergo treatment with a medicine called BCG.
-This medicine is given weekly into the bladder starting about 1 month after the tumor was removed.
+An alternative, more aggressive therapy is to remove the bladder for T1 cancer.
+For patients who want to try to keep the bladder, BCG is given weekly into the bladder starting about 1 month after the tumor was removed.
 It helps to prevent the tumor from coming back and helps prevent development of muscle invasive disease.
 About 6 weeks after completing the BCG, the doctor will do a cystoscopy again to make sure all of the cancer is gone.
 Some patients do not respond to this medication, and sometimes need to have their bladder removed.
-Most patients do respond to the medication.
-They then go on to have maintenance BCG given at 3 month then 6 month intervals.
-This type of therapy has been shows to work better than just a single course of BCG.
+However, most patients do respond to BCG.
+They then go on to have maintenance BCG given at 3-month then 6-month intervals.
+This type of therapy has been shown to work better than just a single course of BCG.
 Also, some more aggressive kinds of T1 bladder cancer exist that need to be treated with chemotherapy or removal of the whole bladder.
-These types of bladder cancer include small cell cancer, micropapillary cancer and cancers with lymphovascular invasion.
+These types of bladder cancer include small-cell cancer, micropapillary cancer, and cancers with lymphovascular invasion.

 More information on bladder cancer treatment at Siteman Cancer Center.